ddadaal/FrontendStarterKit/README.md

 # Personal React Frontend Starter Kit

-A **personal and opiniated**, **production-ready**, **scalable** and **customizable** web frontend starter kit based on React.
+A **personal and opinionated**, **production-ready**, **scalable** and **customizable** web frontend starter kit based on React.

 ## Features

-1. Opiniated One-Stop Solution
+1. Opinionated One-Stop Solution

 React [concentrates only on building views](https://reactjs.org/), therefore is not adequate for real-world projects on its own in many ways.
 This kit preselects well-rated and suitable React packages and is preconfigured so that you can start to write your code after [learning the basics](docs/basics.md) without spending days and nights on configuration.

 2. Production Ready

 Besides excellent debug experiences, it packs tools and features to simplify production process like `one-click to GitHub Pages`.
 See more in the [doc](docs/production.md)

 3. Scalable, Engineered

 With **TypeScript** and **react.di**, writing loosely coupled, well-structured and scalable React application without losing agility is within reach.
-A [simple opiniated style reference](doc/styleReference.md) is available to keep naming and coding style consistent throughout the application.
+A simple opinionated style reference is available at the ends of docs to keep naming and coding style consistent throughout the application.

 4. Open, Customizable and Keep on the Trend